New 4.2% pay offer for ScotRail drivers

 "These will now be put to our members for their consideration."

-The RMT union for other railway workers has balloted members over strike action.
+The RMT union, which represents other railway workers, has balloted members over strike action.

 ScotRail began cancelling trains earlier this month amid the pay dispute, after many drivers chose not to work overtime or on rest days.